Xilinx/video-sdk/v1.5/_sources/examples/ffmpeg/tutorials.rst.txt

   + This is a float or integer value which defines the output file's target bitrate in Mbits/s.
 Valid values are comprised between 1.0 and 25.0.
 The default value is 5.0.
 Example: use -b 3 to specify an output bitrate of 3Mbits/s.

+.. - ``-l <LIMIT>``

+..   + This limits the number of devices to deploy the split video onto.
+Default value is 0 and uses all available devices.

 |

 ******************